Piano tuning: Temperament

+Electronic piano tuning devices are also commonly used.
+They are designed to adjust the same tonal complexities that the aural tuner encounters.
+The devices use sophisticated algorithms to continuously test the harmonic makeup of each string as it is sounded, and apply the derived information to determine its optimal pitch within the context of the entire instrument.

 The following table lists theoretical beat frequencies between notes in an equal temperament octave.
-The top row indicates absolute frequencies of the pitches; usually only A440 is determined from an external reference.
+The top row indicates absolute frequencies of the pitches.
+Usually only A440 is determined from an external reference.
 Every other number indicates the beat rate between any two tones (which share the row and column with that number) in the temperament octave.
 Slower beat rates can be carefully timed with a metronome, or other such device.

 For the thirds in the temperament octave, it is difficult to tune so many beats per second, but after setting the temperament and duplicating it one octave below, all of these beat frequencies are present at half the indicated rate in this lower octave, which are excellent for verification that the temperament is correct.
 One of the easiest tests of equal temperament is to play a succession of major thirds, each one a semitone higher than the last.
 If equal temperament has been achieved, the beat rate of these thirds should increase evenly in the temperament region.

 The next table indicates the pitch at which the strongest beating should occur for useful intervals.
 As described above, when tuning a perfect fifth, for instance, the beating can be heard not at either of the fundamental pitches of the keys played, but rather an octave and fifth (perfect twelfth) above the lower of the two keys, which is the lowest pitch at which their harmonic series overlap.
 Once the beating can be heard, the tuner must temper the interval either wide or narrow from a tuning that has no beatings.